jonhilgart22/Galvanize-NLP/week_7/7_3_everything2vec_project_presentation/pairs_7_3.md

-Prashil and Jaime
+Jonathan and Jaime
-Joseph and Pranava
+Mike and Chau

-Dasha and Justin
+Camille and Pranava
-Jon and Yun
+Carles and Vijeth

-Daniel and Jeremy
+Tracy and Chip
-Chau and Jonathan
+Daniel and Victor

-Viviane and Victor
+Yun and Joseph
-Carles and Chip
+Prashil and Srinivasa

-Vijeth and Srinivasa
+Jeremy and Jon
-Mike and Anthony
+Dasha and Anthony

-Tracy and Christiaan
+Bahman and Justin
-Luke and Camille
+Aubrey and Christiaan
-Aubrey and Bahman
+ with Luke